hygieia/hygieia/pages/hygieia/UI/ui.md

 	gulp serve:ghost-mode
 	```

-	To run using Maven, navigate to `\Hygieia\UI`, and then execute the following command:
+	To run using Maven, go to `\Hygieia\UI`, and then execute the following command:

 	```bash
 	mvn clean package integration-test
 	```
+#### Test UI Layer Locally

-**Note**: To test Hygieia's UI layer locally using mock test data, execute the following command:
+To test Hygieia's UI layer locally using mock test data, execute the following command:

 ```bash
 gulp serve --local true
 ```
-API is not required since data currently comes from the test-data directory.
+In this case, API is not required since data currently comes from the test-data directory.

 ### Docker Image for UI Layer